 Category: Business & Money, Job Hunting & Career Guides

 4. The Marshmallow Test: Mastering Self-Control

 In the 1960s, the author of The Marshmallow Test, Walter Mischel, performed a famous psychological experiment on children shown a treat, often a marshmallow.
 Then they could either eat it now or wait and have two later.
-In the study, children who could wait for the promise of two marshmallows were more successful in later life.
+In the study, children who could wait for the promise of two marshmallows were more successful later.

 There are a couple of exciting things to take from this book.
 One is that salespeople are similar to the children who immediately eat the marshmallow.
 When they face a sniff of an opportunity with their customer, they immediately gobble up that opportunity and potentially leave other marshmallows on the plate.
 If salespeople could demonstrate patience in understanding the full scope of the chance to their customers, both parties would be more successful.

-Author delves deeply into the infamous marshmallow test and how we can associate self-discipline and control early to success later on down the line.
-Even though this book is full of scientific concepts, it makes the reader think about the origins of self-discipline, whether in nature or by the environment.
+The author delves deeply into the infamous marshmallow test and how we can associate self-discipline and control early with success later on down the line.
+Even though this book is full of scientific concepts, it makes the reader think about the origins of self-discipline, whether in nature or the environment.

 Author: Walter Mischel

 Category: Psychology & Mental Health